Eildon Dam

-The Eildon Dam is a rock and earth-fill embankment dam with a controlled spillway, located on the Goulburn River between the regional towns of and within Lake Eildon National Park, in the Alpine region of Victoria, Australia.
-The dam's purpose is for the supply of potable water, irrigation, and the generation of hydroelectricity.
-The impounded reservoir is called Lake Eildon.The first cut of ground was done by Mr Bain and Mr MacLean from Scotland.
+The Eildon Dam is an embankment dam across the Goulburn River, located in the Alpine region of Victoria, Australia.
+The dam is situated between the regional towns of and within Lake Eildon National Park.
+Built between 1915 and 1929, with subsequent modifications, the purpose of the dam is for potable water supply, irrigation, and the generation of hydroelectricity.
+The impounded reservoir is called Lake Eildon.

-Location and features
+Dam and reservoir overview

 Lake Eildon National Park from above.
 March 2021.

+Dam

-Designed by the State Rivers and Water Supply Commission of Victoria, construction of the original water storage, which was known as Sugarloaf Reservoir, took place between 1915 and 1929 to provide irrigation water for what was a vast uncultivated area on Victoria's northern plains.
-The original weir was modified in 1929, and again in 1935, to increase the storage capacity to 377000 ML.
-However, this reservoir was still limited in its capacity to meet the growing demand for water in the Goulburn Valley and to protect farmers during drought years.
-Following a detailed feasibility study of all possible storage sites on the Goulburn River, it was decided that the existing dam site was the most suitable for construction of a larger dam.
+The inaugural structure was called the Eldon Weir and was designed by the State Rivers and Water Supply Commission of Victoria and was completed between 1915 and 1929 to provide irrigation water for what was a vast uncultivated area on Victoria's northern plains.
+The first cut of ground was done by Mr Bain and Mr MacLean from Scotland.

+The original water storage was known as the Sugarloaf Reservoir.
+The weir was modified in 1929 and again in 1935, to increase the storage capacity to 377 GL.
+However, the reservoir did not meet the growing demand for water in the Goulburn Valley and provide adequate protection for farmers during drought years.
+Following a detailed feasibility study of all possible storage sites on the Goulburn River, it was decided that the existing dam site was suitable for construction of a larger dam.
 In 1951, work began to enlarge the storage to its present capacity.
 The enlargement was completed in 1955 and the storage was renamed Lake Eildon.

-The embankment dam wall is constructed with an earth core and rock fill, rising to a height of 83 m.
+The rock and earth-fill embankment dam wall is 83 m high and 983 m long.
 The core component materials of the wall include 10200 e3m3 of rock and earth.
-With a catchment area of 3885 km2 that includes the Goulburn, Delatite, Howqua, Big, and Jamieson rivers and several minor tributaries, the reservoir covers an area of 13832 ha.
-The reservoir has a capacity of 3390000 ML with an average depth of 24 m, and can release a maximum outflow of approximately 3356 m3/s via its controlled spillway.
-The crest of the uncontrolled spillway is 288.9 m AHD and is approximately 1085 m long.
+When full, the reservoir has a capacity of 3390 GL with an average depth of 24 m, covers an area of 13832 ha, drawn from a catchment area of 3885 km2 that includes the Goulburn, Delatite, Howqua, Big, and Jamieson rivers and several minor tributaries, The 1085 m controlled spillway and its crest is 288.9 m AHD, and can release a maximum outflow of approximately 3356 m3/s.

+Reservoir

-Lake Eildon is connected to the metropolitan water supply of Melbourne, the state capital, via a pipeline from the Goulburn River.
+Lake Eildon is connected to the metropolitan water supply of Melbourne via the North-South Pipeline from the Goulburn River.
 On average, 91% of the water from Lake Eildon goes to the Goulburn Weir and the Waranga Basin before it flows to irrigators in the Goulburn Valley system.